 Other defenses may include questioning the legality of an arrest or search, and entrapment.

-In the District of Columbia and Maryland, the law firm of Lotze Mosley, LLP has a combined experience of 25 years, focusing on criminal defenses against a wide range of crimes such as fraud, gun crimes, sex crimes, violent crimes, domestic violence, theft, and embezzlement.
+In the District of Columbia and Maryland, the criminal defense law firm of Lotze Mosley, LLP has a combined experience of 25 years, focusing on criminal defenses against a wide range of crimes such as fraud, gun crimes, sex crimes, violent crimes, domestic violence, theft, and embezzlement.
 We also handle criminal defense of persons charged with traffic offenses (DUI).